the-turing-way/the-turing-way/content/rdm/rdm.md

 # Research Data Management

-> **NOTE** This chapter will be followed by/link to a data champions case study on using sensitive data, adding open into consent (as lesson learnt) to be provided by Louise

-Style guide: 1 sentence per line please

 ## Prerequisites / recommended skill level
 The following sections in this handbook provide useful context and complementary information to this chapter:
 - Version control